Laserbeam31/bts-print-server/bts-print-server-documentation.md

 of as "wired Eduroam".
 The printer's Docking IP address is: `138.38.112.82`.

 Using Canon drivers, available for Windows, Mac, and Linux, documents can be sent directly to the printer.
-However, this driver is tricky to make work reliably, and is also a hassle to set up on new PCs.
+However, this driver is tricky to make work reliably, and is a hassle to set up on new PCs.
 The driver is also not available for mobile devices.

 To mitigate the need for a driver on every BTS device which could conceivably be used to print